PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 SIGN IN/OUT

-It is required by the YMCA and the Department of Social Services that only authorized persons sign their children in and out each day.
-It is not acceptable for children to sign themselves in and out unless that child walks to and from the child care site and the parent has completed a “Permission to Walk” form, and has a plan to ensure the child has made it home safely.
-If the child is 10 years of age, the parent may request the Permission to walk and must be approved by the on-site director.Persons must be 16 years of age to sign a child out.
+It is required by the YMCA and the Colorado Childcare Licensing that only authorized persons, 16 years or older, sign their children in and out each day.
+It is not acceptable for children to sign themselves in and out unless that child walks to or from the childcare site and the parent/guardian has completed a “Permission to Walk” form and has a plan to ensure the child has made it to their predetermined destination safely.
+If the child is 10 years of age, the parent may request the "Permission to Walk" form and must be approved by the Site Supervisor.

-We will ask for a picture ID and check the authorization for the release of the child.If the person is not authorized to pick up the child, the child will not be released.
-If an unauthorized adult attempt to take a child without permission, the parents and the police will be called.
-Licensing requires those designated to pick up and sign your child out, must be at least 16 years of age, or have an authorized self-release walk form.
+We will ask for a picture ID and check the authorization for the child's release.
+If the person is not authorized to pick up the child, the child will not be released.
+If an unauthorized adult attempts to take a child without permission, the parents and the police will be called.

 The YMCA will call 911 regarding anyone picking up a child who appears to be under the influence of alcohol or drugs, or otherwise incapable of providing responsible care to the child.
 These procedures are for the protection and safety of your child and staff, and for your peace of mind.

-LATE DROP OFF
+LATE DROP OFF/EARLY PICK UP

 LATE PICK UP